bwind/sticky-marshmallow/README.md

 # sticky-marshmallow

-sticky-marshmallow is a Python library that provides mongoDB persistence for marshmallow schema based data.
+sticky-marshmallow is a Python library that provides MongoDB persistence for marshmallow schema based data.
 It dereferences nested entities and stores them in their own collections. sticky-marshmallow uses a few practices from DDD (repositories, entities, value objects).

 This project follows the convention-over-configuration philosophy and makes the following assumptions: